 Slave collar with bells

 Runaway slave advertisements were a regular feature in New Orleans newspapers.
-Though the penalties for running away could be horrific—whipping, branding, maiming, and the forced donning of heavy iron collars—some individuals risked punishment and separation from their families in hopes of escaping bondage, if only for a short time.
-Strict laws limiting slaves' activities—including prohibitions on learning to read, write, or even swim—made running away difficult, while the presence of roving slave patrols and the sheer physical distance between slavery and freedom doomed most escape attempts.
+Though the penalties for escape could be horrific — whipping, branding, maiming, and the forced donning of heavy iron collars — enslaved people risked punishment and sometimes separation from their families in hopes of escaping bondage.
+Strict laws limiting their activities — including prohibitions on learning to read, write, or swim — made escape difficult.

-Runaway ads make clear that the most frequent impetus for an enslaved person to run involved the possibility or reality of being sold.
-Those who caught wind of an impending sale often tried to avoid that fate by absenting themselves.
-Similarly, individuals recently sold—whether five or five hundred miles away from their former home—often ran away in an effort to return to loved ones lost.
+Runaway ads make clear that one force which drove an enslaved person to run involved the prospect of being sold.
+Those who learned of an impending sale away from their families and loved ones would attempt to absent themselves before the sale.
+Similarly, individuals recently sold — whether five or five hundred miles away from their former home — often escaped in an effort to return to loved ones.

-This object was one of more than 75 original artifacts on display in the special exhibition, Purchased Lives: The American Slave Trade from 1808 to 1865.
+This object was on display in the traveling exhibition, Purchased Lives: The American Slave Trade from 1808 to 1865, produced by The Historic New Orleans Collection.

 Lender